Unbabel/backend-engineering-challenge/README.md

 Please fork this repo before you start working on the challenge, read it careful and take your time and think about the solution.
 Also, please fork this repository because we will evaluate the code on the fork.

 This is an opportunity for us both to work together and get to know each other in a more technical way.
-If have some doubt please open and issue and we'll reach out to help.
+If you have some doubts please open and issue an we'll reach out to help.

 Good luck!